linaagh98/Saudi-Dialect-GPT/README.md

 ## SFT data Preparation
-In this project, we used the pretrained model and fined-tune it on a conversational dataset from [Hugging Face](https://huggingface.co/datasets/HeshamHaroon/saudi-dialect-conversations).
-The dataset was in the form of conversations, we manipulated it to convert it to input and output pairs.
-To keep the history and context of the conversation, we used the input and output of a one conversation line as input to the next line and so on.
+In this project, we used the trained model and fine-tuned it on a conversational dataset from [Hugging Face](https://huggingface.co/datasets/HeshamHaroon/saudi-dialect-conversations).
+The dataset was in the form of conversations; we manipulated it to convert it to input and output pairs.
+To keep the history and context of the conversation, we used the input and output of one conversation line as input to the next line and so on.

 This was the structure of the JSON file: